WWE Unreal

 WWE Unreal is an American professional wrestling reality television series produced by Skydance Sports, NFL Films and Omaha Productions.
-The series is a successor to WWE's earlier program, WWE Confidential, which aired from 2002 to 2004 on linear television.
-It premiered on the Netflix streaming service worldwide on July 29, 2025.
+It premiered on the Netflix streaming service worldwide on July 29, 2025 with a full season of 5 episodes.

 Plot

 The series involves various WWE personalities, and goes behind the scenes as the staff and superstars plan and create storylines and matches.
 Notable appearances include CM Punk, John Cena, Roman Reigns, Cody Rhodes, Charlotte Flair and The Rock.